 \section{Introduction}

-Understanding the properties of equilibrium systems at finite-temperature and finite-density in gauge theories is a central issue in modern theoretical physics, as it elucidates the physics of neutron stars, heavy-ion collisions, and the phase structure of quantum chromodynamics (QCD)~\cite{Stephanov:2006zvm, Fukushima:2010bq, shuryak1980quantum}.
+Understanding the properties of equilibrium systems at finite temperature and finite density in gauge theories is a central issue in modern theoretical physics~\cite{Stephanov:2006zvm, Fukushima:2010bq, shuryak1980quantum}.
 Ab-initio numerical studies of gauge theories are among the most powerful tools for investigating such phenomena, and lattice gauge theory provides a natural framework for this purpose through lattice regularization~\cite{Wilson:1974sk, Kogut:1974ag}.
 Conventional Monte Carlo studies of lattice gauge theories based on the Euclidean Lagrangian formalism have achieved remarkable success in reproducing a wide range of nonperturbative phenomena~\cite{Carlson:2014vla, durr2008ab}.
 However, at finite density or in real-time dynamics, these approaches suffer from the notorious sign problem, which severely limits their applicability~\cite{Nagata:2021ugx}.
-This difficulty constitutes a major obstacle to the first-principles study of phase diagrams in QCD and related gauge theories.

-Recent advances in quantum computing and quantum simulation offer a promising route to overcome these limitations.
-Quantum simulators enable the direct implementation of Hamiltonian dynamics without directly encountering the exponential growth of the Hilbert space, allowing for the simulation of gauge theories beyond the reach of classical Monte Carlo methods.
-Nevertheless, the preparation of thermal states on quantum devices remain a challenging task as quantum simulation is naturally tailored to pure states and unitary time evolution, while thermal equilibrium states are described by Gibbs states, which are mixed states defined through non-unitary imaginary-time evolution.

-Quantum algorithms for finite-temperature many-body systems have been extensively studied.
-First, variational approaches~\cite{Consiglio:2023mev, Sewell:2022nwi} aim to prepare Gibbs states using shallow circuits and few ancillary qubits, making them suitable for near-term quantum devices.
-However, they can suffer from optimization difficulties such as barren plateaus.
-While dissipative approaches~\cite{Chen:2023zpu, chen2023quantum, Zhu:2019bri, su2021variational, Xie:2022jgj} can also prepare Gibbs states, often with high accuracy, these methods typically require ancillary systems and deep circuits, which can be challenging for near-term implementations.
-Another category includes typicality-based methods~\cite{Sugiura:2011hm, Sugiura:2013pla, Powers:2021nqh, Coopmans:2022mjs, Mizukami:2022ibm}, which estimate thermal expectation values without explicitly preparing the Gibbs state.
-These approaches often allow shallow circuits and minimal ancillary resources, though they provide approximate results rather than exact Gibbs states.